-In the spring, cool season grass greens up and homeowners begin fertilizing and mowing their lawn.
-If bluegrass or fescue is mowed too low and it is heavily fertilized all spring while going into the summer, it will be much more susceptible to severe drought stress, disease and weed infestation.
+In the spring, cool season grass greens up and homeowners begin fertilizing and mowing their lawns.
+If bluegrass or fescue is mowed too low and is heavily fertilized all spring while going into the summer, it will be much more susceptible to severe drought stress, disease and weed infestation.

-Lastly, a good tip for spring mowing it to make sure your lawn mower blades are sharpened so that the mower blades neatly slice through the grass in place of ripping them.
+Lastly, a good tip for spring mowing is to make sure your lawn mower blades are sharpened so that the mower blades neatly slice through the grass in place of ripping them.
 If the grass blades aren’t cut neatly, the mower is ripping them and therefore opens the grass up to the possibility of disease outbreaks.

 Spring can serve as one of the most important times for fertilizer applications as you will be setting your grass up for success for the rest of the year.
 However, you should be cautious of over-fertilizing as this will lead to many issues as the weather warms up in the summer.

-Sod University recommends two different options for spring bluegrass or fescue fertilization: Lawnifi Foundation, a slow-release granular option that comes in 25 lb. bags and lasts for three months, and our Lawnifi Spring Fertilizer Box, a liquid fertilizer program that includes three bottles of liquid fertilizer that can be applied monthly with a hose-end sprayer.
+Sod University recommends two different options as spring bluegrass or fescue fertilizers: Lawnifi Foundation, a slow-release granular option that comes in 25 lb. bags and lasts for three months, and our Lawnifi Spring Fertilizer Box, a liquid fertilizer program that includes three bottles of liquid fertilizer that can be applied monthly with a hose-end sprayer.

 If you notice any signs of disease, apply a systemic fungicide first and wait for the disease to be treated.
 Applying fertilizer with nitrogen in it will feed the disease.